 When Can Students Study Abroad?

 Sophomores, juniors, and seniors: Most Saint Anselm College students study abroad during the fall or spring semester during their junior year.
 Due to recent curriculum changes, sophomores can now study abroad during their spring semester and sometimes even during the fall semester of their sophomore year.
-Also, students are encouraged to consider summer study as well as studying abroad for the entire academic year.

 Students are required to submit an initial online application form and answer a question regarding their goals for their semester abroad.
 Students are also required to complete a number of enrollment forms by the deadline outlined in their acceptance letter.